Britain offers France more military aid for Mali

 But Britain's Guardian newspaper quoted a Downing Street official as saying that Britain would be ready to send a "sizeable amount" of troops to Mali.

-A Downing Street spokeswoman said she "did not recognise" the comments quoted by the newspaper and would not comment on the numbers of troops.
+A Downing Street spokeswoman said she "did not recognize" the comments quoted by the newspaper and would not comment on the numbers of troops.

 Britain's national security adviser, Kim Darroch, was in Paris on Monday to assess French military needs, but any British assistance will be restricted to logistics, transport, intelligence and surveillance, Cameron's spokesman said.